 Open to entering first-time freshman.
-The award is a last dollar scholarship towards tuition only after federal aid is awarded.
-The scholarship requires a Tennessee high school or homeschool diploma or earn a GED/HISET prior to 19th birthday.
+Limited to ten recipients only.
+The award is a last dollar scholarship towards tuition only, after federal aid is awarded, up to \$4800 per term.
+The scholarship requires a Tennessee high school or homeschool diploma by age 19 or earn a GED/HISET prior to 19th birthday.
 The recipient must be enrolled in a full-time, two-year degree-seeking program.
 For renewal, the recipient must maintain a 2.0 GPA.
 The scholarship only applies towards two-year degree programs and onsite courses.